binaris/functions-examples/naive-serverless-map-reduce/README.md

 ## A naive serverless MapReduce framework

-Our framework has just one function `public_mr_controller` which takes the naive approach of invoking all mapper functions in parallel and witing for them to complete.
-Once they do, it invokes the reducer function and returns it result to the caller.
+Our framework has just one function `public_mr_controller` which takes the naive approach of invoking all mapper functions in parallel and waiting for them to complete.
+Once they complete, it invokes the reducer function and returns the result to the caller.

 This approach allows the user to have their map (`public_compute_pi_mapper`) and reduce (`public_compute_pi_reducer`) functions focus purely on computational logic.
 However, it does not account for failures, retries or laggards.
-In other examples we use streaming to implement a more robust asyncroneous.
+In other examples we use streaming to implement a more robust asynchronous framework.